The Secret He Had Missed

 "The Secret He Had Missed" is a song by Manic Street Preachers presented as the second single from their 14th studio album The Ultra Vivid Lament.
 It was released on 16 July 2021, alongside an official YouTube video, directed by Kieran Evans and filmed in Tenby and Newport's Dolman Theatre.

-The co-singer is Sunflower Bean's Julia Cumming, in a conversation styled-lyric, although the official video features the actress Aimee-Ffion Edwards from Peaky Blinders.
+The co-singer is Sunflower Bean's Julia Cumming, in a conversation styled-lyric, although the official video features the actress Aimee-Ffion Edwards.

 Background

 The song tries to capture the dynamic between Augustus John and Gwen John, Wire commented: "It's about by how opposite their lives were.
 Augustus John was bohemian, reckless, amazingly talented but some might say wasted his talent.
 Then Gwen John was much more about the interior world, living an almost nun-like existence in France with very little possessions.
 It just goes to show how different it can turn out between a brother and sister."
 Musically, Wire says that "It's probably the most Abba-influenced track on the album, the piano track especially, it all came out really naturally.
 It's what we would call pop in our world – that glacial kind of controlled energy that comes out in something melancholic, but uplifting."

 About the new collaboration Wire said that it was a "fanboy thing", sharing that "'Twenty Two in Blue' is just one of my favourite records of all time", concluding that "We were looking for something with no histrionics.
 We get really tired of singers just going up and down scales and showing off in the modern era.
 The genius of Abba is how the vocals are always so controlled, they're never over the top."
 He continued: "Julia can do that easily anyway.
 She's always really controlled and within herself.
 Once she got the Abba thing and the Billy Joel pianos she really enjoyed it and just breathed through it.
 She's an unbelievably underrated talent."